 This band is allocated in the United States and Possessions (US&P) for government and nongovernmental aeronautical telemetry use on a shared basis.
-The Aerospace and Flight Test Radio Coordinating Council (AFTRCC) coordinates the non-governmental use of this band.
+The Aerospace and Flight Test Radio Coordinating Council (AFTRCC) works with the government Area Frequency Coordinators on the non-governmental use of this band.
 The frequencies in this range will be assigned for aeronautical telemetry and associated remote-control operations for testing of manned or unmanned aircraft, missiles, rocket sleds, and other vehicles or their major components.
 Authorized usage includes telemetry associated with launching and reentry into the earth's atmosphere as well as any incidental orbiting prior to reentry of manned or unmanned vehicles undergoing flight tests.
-The following frequencies are shared with flight telemetering mobile stations: 1444.5, 1453.5, 1501.5, 1515.5, 1524.5, and 1525.5 MHz.

-This frequency range is allocated for the exclusive use of aeronautical telemetry in the United States of America.
+The following frequencies are shared with flight telemetering mobile stations: 1444.5, 1453.5, 1501.5, 1515.5, and 1524.5 MHz.
+The frequency range 1435 to 1525 MHz is allocated for the exclusive use of aeronautical telemetry in the United States of America.